EU Exit FAQs

 -

-26. I’ve heard a lot about TSIs and CSMs, but what about other EU directly applicable legislation such as Commission Decision 2007/756/EC adopting a common specification of the national vehicle register?
+I’ve heard a lot about Technical Specifications for Interoperability (TSIs) and common safety methods (CSMs), but what about other EU directly applicable legislation, such as Commission Decision 2007/756/EC adopting a common specification of the national vehicle register?

-Some directly applicable EU legislation are revoked by various EU Exit Statutory Instruments at the end of the transition period.
-However, some are retained in UK law and are amended from 1 January 2021 by various EU Exit Statutory Instruments to ensure the UK can still apply those requirements in law.
+Some directly applicable EU legislation has been revoked by various EU Exit Statutory Instruments.
+However, some are retained in UK law and were amended from 1 January 2021 by various EU Exit Statutory Instruments to ensure that the UK can still apply those requirements in law.

-In addition to the other ‘UK-retained directly applicable EU legislation’ already mentioned (TSIs, CSMs and ECM Regulation), the following will be applicable from 1 January 2021:
+In addition to the other ‘UK-retained directly applicable EU legislation’ already mentioned (TSIs, CSMs, and ECM Regulation), the following is still applicable:

 - Commission Decision 2007/756/EC adopting a common specification of the national vehicle register provided for under Articles 14(4) and (5) of Directives 96/48/EC and 2001/16/EC, as amended by the Railways (Interoperability) (Miscellaneous Amendments and Revocations) (EU Exit) Regulations 2020 [S.I.
 2020/318].